iv-buildsystem/image-keycloak/README.md

 # image-keycloak
-Docker image for keycloak
+Docker image for keycloak.

+## Why
+ - To add a docker healthcheck

-## Image Changes
+## Changes
- - adds curl
+ - adds curl to image
  - configures keycloak to enable the health api
- - created
+ - adds docker healthcheck

 ## Notes
  - The healthcheck assumes keycloak's health path is at http://localhost:8080/health